 How long do front load washers last?

 A 2007 National Association of Home Builders/Bank of America Home Equity study concluded that 10 years is a reasonable life expectancy for washers.
 Frequency of use, quality craftsmanship, maintenance and other factors can impact how long a front load washer lasts.
 You can safely assume most machines will outlast their warranties but that is not the same as life expectancy.
-One way to get a more educated guess is to ask people in the industry.

 1. Energy Efficiency